Boycott by

 As a child I don’t remember questioning the authority of my teachers, I loved school and remember no run-ins there.

-My parents were easy-going and so neither do I remember much contention at home, altho as a teenager I had the usual adolescent battles with my mother, and remember storming out of the house during heated arguments.
-However what the fights were about I can barely recall, altho I remember once desperately wanting a Loden coat that all my friends seemed to have.
+My parents were easy-going and so neither do I remember much contention at home, although as a teenager I had the usual adolescent battles with my mother, and remember storming out of the house during heated arguments.
+However what the fights were about I can barely recall, although I remember once desperately wanting a Loden coat that all my friends seemed to have.
 But my parents, usually indulgent, adamantly refused to buy it for me as it was imported from Germany and in those post-war years they insisted on boycotting all German goods.

 And later there were some issues involving their disapproval of a few guys I dated, and of other youthful decisions I had made.
 But otherwise I don’t remember seriously questioning parental authority.

-Then while working as a high school librarian there were few issues that brought me in conflict with the school administration, altho when my teachers’ union voted to strike I marched on the picket line.
+Then while working as a high school librarian there were few issues that brought me in conflict with the school administration, although when my teachers’ union voted to strike I marched on the picket line.
 And I joined the American Library Association and took outspoken stands on censorship and book banning.
 And in my community I sat on a local civic board that fought the city on budgetary and environmental issues.

 But in my professional and social circles I was an outlier who was generally accepting of the status quo and unapologetically apolitical – a strange conundrum since I’d grown up in a passionately political family.